bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

         \tag{12}

     where we represent missing values with "n/a" (we'll get to this later).
-As you can see, this formalism is just to allow us to speak about whether we should include a feature or not (:math:`\bf z'`) and their equivalent values (:math:`\bf u, v`).
+As you can see, this formalism allows us to speak about whether we should include a feature or not (:math:`\bf z'`) and their equivalent values (:math:`\bf u, v`).